Sushi burrito | Best places to buy + recipe to make one yourself!

-Another food truck popular for their Sushi Burrito is the Jogasaki.
+Another food truck popular for their sushi burrito is Jogasaki.

-Based in Los Angeles, this mobile food stall keeps moving from time to time with the schedule you can see on their website.
+Based in Los Angeles, this mobile food stall keeps moving from time to time.
+You can see their schedule on their website.

-Most of their Sushi Burrito is served with soy paper instead of the seaweed sheet.
+Most of their sushi burrito is served with soy paper instead of seaweed sheets.

-The idea of combining two different styles of culinary from two faraway places was an absolute genius.
+The idea of combining 2 different styles of culinary from 2 faraway places was absolutely genius!

 Read more on these different types of American vs Japanese sushi